Information for Faculty, Staff, and Parents

 CPS is available to students and MSU staff in emergency situations.
 If you are worried about your student, you can receive consultation from a CPS staff member to discuss your concerns, learn how to be supportive, and discuss ways to encourage your student to seek help.
 While we don’t have the resources to “check in” on students who may be having difficulty, we will see students who come to our office in distress.
 Additionally, we work with concerned parties to determine appropriate resources for students in distress.

-Services at CPS are confidential, and CPS staff are legally and ethically bound to maintain students’ confidentiality.
+All services at CPS are confidential, and CPS staff are legally and ethically bound to maintain students’ confidentiality.
 This means that CPS staff cannot disclose whether or not a student is receiving services, details of their concerns, or what transpires in counseling to anyone, including parents.
 Such disclosures can only be made if the student grants written permission at the time of services allowing us to do so.

 In emergency or life-threatening crisis situations, confidentiality can be broken in order to protect the student.
 This can include university staff, community responders, or parents, depending on the nature of the situation and the needs of the student.
 In such cases, the information disclosed is limited only to what is necessary to protect the student and disclosed only to those who are best able to help.
 Efforts are made to help the student utilize all available resources, including parents and family.